robert/robert.github.com/_posts/2016-07-12-how-make-slack-slightly-less-bad.md

 title: How to make Slack less bad
 published: false
 ---
-Slack claim to be in the business of “making your working life simpler, more pleasant, and more productive”[LINK].
+Slack claim to be in the business of "[making your working life simpler, more pleasant, and more productive](https://slack.com/)".
 We’re about to be cynical, so let’s acknowledge that this is probably at least partly true.

 Then let’s acknowledge that they are actually in the much more profitable business of making money and driving product usage by belching out a cataclysm of urgent red circles and desktop alerts and mobile notifications.
-We should also note that they will be in this business until the not-too-distant day when every single office worker is either face down in a pool of blood at their desk or rocking back and forth in a county asylum muttering “Slackbot told me to do it”.
+We should also note that they will be in this business until the not-too-distant day when every single office worker is either face down in a pool of blood at their desk or rocking back and forth in a county asylum muttering "Slackbot told me to do it".

 ## Facebook for work

-Yammer, tibbr and Chatter[LINKS] present themselves as Facebook for work.
-Facebook At Work[LINK] presents itself as Facebook for work.
+[Yammer](https://www.yammer.com/), [tibbr](http://www.tibbr.com/) and [Chatter](http://www.salesforce.com/chatter/overview/) present themselves as Facebook for work.
+[Facebook At Work](https://work.fb.com/) presents itself as Facebook for work.
 However, none of these products are actually Facebook for work.
 Slack is.
 Slack packages up the things that other people do and presents them in a way that compels you to keep reading and searching and clicking and creating more content of your own.
 Slack is ninety-five percent extremely dull, but seems more interesting than it really is because you know the people involved.
 Slack is mostly a sea of irrelevant drudgery, but occasionally surprises you with the delicious and variable reward of Shit Going Down.
 You open up Slack to answer a specific message or check a specific point of information, and then wake up twenty minutes later knee-deep in things you don’t really care about feeling like you just ate six donuts.
 Slack shouts at you with exciting red numbers, and you love it for this.
 This is all familiar to you.

 [Image comparing FB notifications and Slack notifications]